shiftsc/shiftsc.github.io/_posts/story-behind-shift.md

 - John: "😮🤔😏"

 ### Enter: Shift SC
 Interested in reading more about what exactly Shift is and how it works?
-Check out this other blogpost here!
+Check out this other blogpost [here!](https://shiftsc.org/blog/meet-shift)!